adoptium/mirror-scripts/README.md

 # OpenJDK Mirror Scripts

-These scripts are run at https://ci.adoptopenjdk.net/view/git-mirrors/ and are responsible for updating the AdoptOpenJDK clones of the various OpenJDK mecurial forests that we are interested in building.
+These scripts are run at https://ci.adoptopenjdk.net/view/git-mirrors/ and are responsible for updating the Eclipse Adoptium clones of the various OpenJDK Skara github repositories that we are interested in building.

 ## For developers